micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 [latest release](https://github.com/micro/micro/releases/latest).
 Head to [m3o.com](https://m3o.com) for
 the hosted offering.

+## Overview

+Micro focuses on developer productivity for the backend.
+It's clear that the Cloud has become infinitely more complex over the years.
+Micro attempts to create order out of that chaos by distilling it all down to a handful of primitives for Go services development.

+Why should you care?
+If you're reading this you've no doubt encountered the tedious nature of infrastructure management, wrangling a kubernetes cluster on AWS or the thousands of things you need to do to cobble together a platform before starting to build a product.
+We think we've nailed the solution for that just as Android did for Mobile.
+Keep reading it you want to find out more.

 ## Quick Flashback

 Micro started out as a [toolkit for microservices](/blog/2016/03/20/micro.html) development,